goinfinite/os-services/README.md

 | `version` | string | _The version selected for installation based on the versions available in the manifest._ |
 | `primaryHostname` | string | _The primary hostname configured in Infinite OS._ |
 | `installableServiceAssetsDirPath` | string | _Assets directory for the service to be installed.
 Useful for pre-prepared configuration files ready to be used directly during installation._ |

+> [!IMPORTANT]
+> System placeholder auto-generated values must be escaped within the manifest itself.
+Infinite OS won't append any character to the auto-generated values.